instance_eval throws RuntimeError for bad syntax (regression from 2.0.0)

 RuntimeError on 2.1.0dev (2013-10-20 trunk 43373).

-#1 Updated by nobu (Nobuyoshi Nakada) almost 4 years ago
+#1 Updated by nobu (Nobuyoshi Nakada) about 4 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100

 Your contribution to Ruby is greatly appreciated.

 errinfo, so that expected exception may not be lost.
 [Bug #9038]

 #2 [ruby-core:57980] Updated by nagachika (Tomoyuki Chikanaga) about 4 years ago

 - Backport changed from 1.9.3: UNKNOWN, 2.0.0: UNKNOWN to 1.9.3: UNKNOWN, 2.0.0: REQUIRED

 Even though this issue is not reproducible with 2.0.0, the same flaw exists on